COVID-19 and Seasonal Flu 2020-2021

 It is possible to spread flu and COVID-19 for at least one day prior to experiencing any symptoms.

-How long someone can spread SARS-CoV-2 is still under investigation.
-It is possible for people to spread the virus for approximately two days before experiencing signs or symptoms and remain contagious for at least 10 days after signs or symptoms first appear.
-If someone is asymptomatic or their symptoms abate, it is possible to remain contagious for at least 10 days after testing positive for COVID-19 (CDC, 2020a).
+It is possible for people to spread the SARS-CoV-2 virus for approximately two days before experiencing signs or symptoms and remain contagious for at least 10 days after signs or symptoms first appear.
+If someone is asymptomatic or their symptoms abate, it is possible to remain contagious for at least 10 days after testing positive for COVID-19 (CDC, 2021a).

 Modes of Transmission